Sequencing-enabled Hierarchical Cooperative CAV On-ramp Merging Control with Enhanced Stability and Feasibility: UPPER-LEVEL CONTROLLER

 \begin{proof} By Proposition \ref{prop asymptotic 2}, the first follower, CAV2, is asymptotically locally stable.
 Therefore, CAV2 will converge to the equilibrium state and run at a constant speed.
 After CAV2 has converged, CAV3 can be treated the same as CAV2, and the proof of asymptotic local stability follows a process similar to the proof of Proposition \ref{prop asymptotic 1} and Proposition \ref{prop asymptotic 2}.
 Again, after CAV3 converges, the asymptotic local stability of the rest of the followers can be proved in the same manner. \end{proof}

 \begin{rem} The Propositions in this subsection require the leading vehicle to maintain a constant velocity, and the safety cost to be inactive.
-The constant-speed requirement aligns with the conditions in studies \cite{zheng2016distributed,dunbar2011distributed,li2020distributed,zhou2019distributed} which is practically justifiable as the main objective of the leading vehicle is to operate constantly at the free-flow speed.
-The safety cost-inactive assumption is also justifiable as the cost only becomes active when the three conditions in (\ref{safety cost conditions}) are all satisfied.
-Therefore, the safety cost only becomes active in extreme situations and does not effect the ordinary following situation.
+The constant-speed requirement aligns with the conditions in studies \cite{dunbar2011distributed,li2020distributed,zhou2019distributed}.
+Practically, this assumption is justifiable as the main objective of the leading vehicle is to operate relatively constantly at the free-flow speed.
+The safety cost-inactive assumption is also justifiable as the cost only becomes active when the following three conditions are all satisfied: (1) the predecessor-follower pair drive on the same road at at least one time step within the prediction horizon; (2) The spacing deviation satisfies $\Delta d_{i,0}\leq -\Delta d_{safe}$; (3) The speed difference satisfies $\Delta v_{i,0}\leq 0$.
+Therefore, the safety cost only becomes active in extreme situations (e.g., extreme initial states, emergency breaking of the predecessor) and does not effect the ordinary following situation.
 Furthermore, when the safety cost becomes active, the CAV operates in a safety mode where local stability becomes far less important than ensuring safety. \end{rem}

-\begin{rem} The propositions in this subsection implicitly assume initial feasibility and recursive feasibility.
+\begin{rem} The propositions in this subsection also implicitly assume initial feasibility and recursive feasibility.
 Recall that constraint (\ref{eq:lowerconst3}) only sets theoretical boundaries on the spacing deviation for the proof in Proposition \ref{prop asymptotic 1}, its impact on feasibility can be ignored by setting a small enough $\Delta d_{min}$ and a large enough $d_{max}$.
 Constraint (\ref{eq:lowerconst4}) is essentially equivalent to constraining the velocity within $[v_{min},v_{max}]$.
 Given initial feasibility, when the leading vehicle runs at a constant speed, it is not difficult to verify that there exists $\Gamma_i(t+1)=[\gamma_{i,1}^*(t),\gamma_{i,2}^*(t),\cdots,\gamma_{i,N_p}^*(t),0]$, which is a feasible solution at time $t+1$, indicating recursive feasibility. \end{rem}

 A more detailed analysis on initial feasibility will be presented in subsection \ref{sec4.5}.